 - In the same repository as your application code: This approach has the advantage of being simpler, but may not offer the necessary flexibility when dealing with multiple teams or varying levels of access control.

 - In a separate repository from your application code: Using a separate repository adds some complexity, but does provide greater flexibility to more easily address a variety of organizational requirements and varying levels of access control.

 So which approach is best?
-That will depend on a number of different factors, many of which are outlined here.
+That will depend on a number of different factors, many of which are outlined in the organizing projects & stacks documentation.
 Some other factors that users need to take into consideration include: